 Example:

-Allowing a trusted individual to manage finances after the principal is declared mentally incapacitated How to Create a Power of Attorney Creating a Power of Attorney requires careful planning.
-Follow these steps to ensure a valid and legally binding POA :
+Creating a Power of Attorney requires careful planning.
+Follow these steps to ensure a valid and legally binding POA:

 KNOW ALL MEN BY THESE PRESENTS:

-I, [Principal’s Full Name] , residing at [Address] , appoint [Agent’s Full Name] , residing at [Agent’s Address] , as my true and lawful attorney-in-fact to act on my behalf in legal, financial, and personal matters.
+I, [Principal’s Full Name], residing at [Address], appoint [Agent’s Full Name], residing at [Agent’s Address], as my true and lawful attorney-in-fact to act on my behalf in legal, financial, and personal matters.

 Powers Granted: